richardanaya/opencode-mailbox/README.md

 This OpenCode plugin provides a lightweight mailbox system that allows sessions to send messages to each other asynchronously.
 Messages are stored efficiently, indexed first by recipient and then by timestamp.

+**IMPORTANT: all mail is stored in ~/.config/opencode/mailbox.json.  this isn't efficient or secure for anything important**

 ## Installation

 ```bash